 This may be done in order to save some battery life, which isn’t the best.
 The dullness isn’t a deal-breaker but it’s something I want to point out.
 I think is necessary for this laptop as you can only really get around 3 hours out of a single charge.

-This is disappointing because on all other fronts this laptop would make the perfect portable device, but unless you are near a power source, you’ll probably have issues.
+This is disappointing because on all other fronts this 2 in 1 laptop would make the perfect portable device, but unless you are near a power source, you’ll probably have issues.

 The laptop comes with plenty of storage, you get 256GB SSD which will leave you plenty of room to store all of your data.
 Not only will you have fast access to your files, but SSD is also more power saving than the standard HDD.
 Which as previously discussed, is very useful for this particular device.

 Not only do you have plenty of storage, but the excellent connectivity of the laptop will mean you will be able to comfortably transfer all of your data.

 Overall this is the second best 2 in 1 laptop at the $400 price point.
 It is a fantastic device to use for general purposes, such as drafting documents and browsing the web.

 3. 3rd Best 2 in 1 – ASUS Vivobook Flip 14